neilr8133/saltstack_demo1/README.md

    they don't exist until after the update is complete; best we can do is to add our own 'sites-enabled' list in the Pillar and use Jinja to iterate iterate over them.
+* Turns off SELinux
+  During testing, could not get Nginx to work under SELinux (even manually), would need more time to understand the problem.

 # Things to be aware of